mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 If you want to follow this tutorial please choose "empty template" when installing SilverStripe.
 If you want a fully featured theme then select the 'BlackCandy' option.
 #  Exploring the installation

 After installation, open up the folder where you installed SilverStripe.
-If you installed on windows with WAMP, it will likely be at //c:\wamp\wwww//.
+If you installed on windows with WAMP, it will likely be at *c:\wamp\wwww*.
 Let's have a look at the folder structure.

  | Directory | Description                                                                                                                                                                                                                |
  | --------- | -----------                                                                                                                                                                                                                |